CarolineChiari/Video-Subtitles-Generator/README.md

 In order to fun the notebook, you will need to have an Azure Cognitive Services instance, and a key.

+You will also need to have an *ffmpeg* and *outputs* folder in your current directory.

+In the *ffmpeg* folder you will need to download [ffmpeg](https://ffmpeg.org/download.html) and put the executable/binary in there.

 ### Creating an Azure Cognitive Service instance

 - Log into the [Azure portal](https://portal.azure.com)